ponmar/filedb/README.md

         pip install pillow

+- [pychromecast](https://github.com/balloob/pychromecast) (for streaming to Google Chromecast compatible devices on the local network)

 ## Download ##

 Either download a specific release by finding the latest tag [here](https://bitbucket.org/pontusmarkstrom/filedb/downloads/?tab=tags), or use the master branch.